Remy Ma Destroys Nicki Minaj In Second Diss Track — Listen To ‘Another One’

 In that freestyle, she went OFF on Nicki and not only gave a shout out to her ex Meek, she claimed that the singer had butt implants that popped, hitting out with “I saw Meek at All-Star, he told me your a** dropped.
 He couldn’t f**k you for three months because your a** dropped.
 Now I don’t think y’all understand how bad her a** got.
 The implants that she had put in her a** popped.”
 Things got so bad for Nicki that Brazilian Butt specialist Dr. Miami even taunted her on Twitter that he was booked until 2019 and couldn’t help her out.

 HollywoodLifers, what do you think of Remy’s latest diss track against Nicki?
-Do you think Nicki will finally put out a clap back tracks?
+Do you think Nicki will finally put out a clap back track?

 Copyright © 2017 PMC.
 All rights reserved.